 The Department of Oral and Maxillofacial Surgery (OMS) provides a broad educational basis for our predoctoral and residency programs as well as serving the community through our Professional Services Division.
 The interaction with a renowned medical center enhances our students’ surgical/medical experiences.
 Our students' educational experiences are also enhanced by the presence of the Center for Maxillofacial Prosthodontics within our department.

-The OMS department is staffed by seven full-time faculty, twelve part-time clinical faculty, sixteen OMS residents, and supported by the assistance of twenty-two clinical and clerical staff.
-Collectively, the clinics of this department manage approximately 14-16% of all patients treated at Texas A&M University Baylor College of Dentistry.
+The OMS department is staffed by seven full-time faculty, twelve part-time clinical faculty, sixteen OMS residents, two OMS eaching Fellows, one Nobel© sponsored Implant Fellow and supported by the assistance of twenty-two clinical and clerical staff.
 Chairman of the department is Dr. David M. Grogan.

 Components of the Department Include:

 - The Professional Services Clinic is the faculty's intramural private practice clinic.
 The clinic offers a full range of oral and maxillofacial surgery services on an inpatient and outpatient basis.
-The board-certified faculty concurrently function as members of the medical staff of Baylor University Medical Center, a Level 1 trauma center whose grounds the Texas A&M University Baylor College of Dentistry shares.
+The board-certified faculty concurrently function as members of the medical staff of Baylor University Medical Center, a Level 1 trauma center whose grounds the Texas A&M University College of Dentistry shares.
 Faculty patients thus can be admitted to the hospital for more complex procedures.